About Author

 7. Veterans Park Beach

 Combine beach relaxation with historical significance at this well-maintained family destination featuring the JFK Memorial.
-The beach offers gentle waves, playground equipment, and picnic areas with stunning harbor views.
+The beach features gentle waves, playground equipment, and picnic areas with stunning views of the harbor.
 Perfect for families seeking educational experiences alongside traditional beach fun and recreation.

 8. Keyes Memorial Beach